J.N. "Ding" Darling National Wildlife Refuge

 Originally, the property was named Sanibel National Wildlife Refuge when President Harry Truman signed the Executive Order creating the sanctuary in 1945.
 Jay Norwood "Ding" Darling (a well-known environmental activist and Pulitzer Prize-winning political cartoonist) had been urging the President to do this to protect the environmentally valuable property from developers.
 The Refuge was renamed after Darling in 1967.
 2,825 acres on the northern side of the refuge have been designated as the J.N.
 "Ding" Darling Wilderness.

 Since 1945, the US Fish & Wildlife Service has worked to preserve and enhance the pristine countryside to provide nesting, roosting and feeding habitat for migratory bird species.
 Today, more than 230 species of birds frequent the area, including several species that are on the threatened and endangered lists (bald eagles, wood storks and peregrine falcons among them).
 In addition, you'll find 32 species of mammals and 51 species of reptiles and amphibians, including American alligators and crocodiles, eastern indigo snakes, Atlantic loggerhead turtles and Florida manatees, using the property.

-The Refuge offers a Visitor/Education Center (newly built in 2001), hiking trails, a 5-mile auto tour route, tram service, observation tower, sealife cruises, fresh and salt water fishing and guided interpretive programs.
+The Refuge offers a Visitor/Education Center, hiking trails, a 5-mile auto tour route, tram service, observation tower, sealife cruises, fresh and salt water fishing and guided interpretive programs.
 In addition, you can rent fishing boats, canoes, kayaks, electric pontoon boats and bikes.